radenkovic/mariner/docs/modules/mailer.md

 ## Sending your first email

-In previous step we prepared `Mail` for sending, so sending is straightforward:
+In the [previous step](#creating-and-configuring-mailer) we prepared `Mail` for sending, so sending is straightforward:

 ```
 const send = await Mail.send({